bryanheee/DL_stAdv/README.md

 ## Usage

-All of our code is located in the Jupyter Notebook `stAdv.ipynb`.
+All of our code for implementing stAdv is located in the Jupyter Notebook `stAdv.ipynb`.
 To run the notebook, you need to have [Jupyter Notebook](https://jupyter.org/install) installed.

+## Folders and files

+`Figures` folder contains the figures used in our blog

+`SGD_models` folder contains the notebooks written for training the models A, B, and C from scratch.

+`adv_tests` folder contains the adversarial test sets of model A, B, and C. They contain the 10.000 adversarial images with random targets used to evaluate the attack success rates.